 To receive both Federal and State financial aid as a CUNY student, you must complete the Free Application for Federal Student Aid (FAFSA).

 The FAFSA form is available at studentaid.gov.
 If you have questions while completing the FAFSA form you may contact the FAFSA help line at 800.433.3243 or the Office of Financial Aid at 212.817.7460.

 We urge you to apply for financial aid for each upcoming academic year before the deadline of April 15.
 Funds are awarded on a first come, first serve basis.

-When completing the FAFSA, the Title IV Code is 004765.
-When filling out your FAFSA, please note that CUNY School of Labor and Urban Studies shares a Title IV code with the CUNY Graduate School and University Center and will appear as “CUNY GRADUATE SCH & UNIV CTR”.
+Title IV Code is 004765.
+When filling out your FAFSA, please note that CUNY School of Labor and Urban Studies shares a Title IV code with the CUNY Graduate School and University Center and it will appear on the FAFSA as “CUNY GRADUATE SCH & UNIV CTR”.

 You will have to maintain good academic standing in order to be eligible for federal aid.